TBBJason/ML/SpeechEmotionRecognition/README.md

 ## with-as
 - When using sound or audio files, it's best to use with-as so that it automatically closes once we're done

+## I don't have a dataset for this, i'll put it on pause